-Use paid search to drive traffic into your your revenue generating pages and use content to amplify that message.
+Use paid search to drive traffic into your revenue-generating pages and use content to amplify that message.
 This way you optimise for both paid and organic traffic to your website.

 But do you see where the conversation should start here?

-In fact we could say that customer experience was put second to profitability when it should have been the opposite.
-Great customer experience brings a growth in profitability.
+In fact, we could say that customer experience was put second to profitability when it should have been the opposite.
+Great customer experience brings growth in profitability.

 Then came the AI-led chat solutions.
 They also haven’t provided success, often the technology is too juvenile to be successful.
 Questions are asked that cannot be answered and again the customer experience suffers.